getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

   2. Enter a new display name
   3. Click "Save"

-There are 4 main building blocks that impact the results of your saved query.
+There are four main building blocks that impact the results of your saved query.
 You can use a combination of these to narrow down your search.

   1. Global Selection Header
   2. Search Conditions